Set dosa step-by-step recipe with photos.

 - Take a ladle full of batter and pour it in the centre of the tawa.
 Don’t spread the batter too thin

-- Pour a tsp of oil or ghee onto the dosa
+- Pour a teaspoon of oil or ghee onto the dosa

 - Cook on medium flame until the dosa turns brown and pores are formed on the dosa